-Olá, and welcome to Porto!
+Olá!
+And welcome to Porto!
 Look for your Out Adventures rep after collecting your luggage at the airport, then transfer to the hotel.
-All we’ve planned today is our Group Meeting at 4pm, followed by a Welcome Dinner at DOP.
+All we’ve planned today is our Group Meeting at 5:30pm, followed by a Welcome Dinner at DOP.
 Run by the awarded Chef Rui Paula and located in the historic city centre, the restaurant focuses on classic Portuguese cuisine.
 Seeing as it’s Saturday, night owls may want to consider checking out the Porto’s gay scene.

-Bid the valley farewell – we’re off to the fishing village of Nazaré.
+Today we bid the valley farewell as it’s off to the fishing village of Nazaré.
 Meet ‘fishwives’ in the market, learn to prepare the fish, then take it to the beach to dry in the sun.
 After a fresh seafood lunch in a village restaurant, you’ll take the furnicular to Sítio, perched on a promotory high above the town.
 From here, you can admire some epic views of the coast.
 Finally, Lisbon awaits—our home base for the second half of the tour.
-Join an optional dinner, or find yourself some traditional Portuguese chicken to feast on.

 Beginning in Perfect Porto, swerving into the lush Douro Valley and finally ending in gorgeous Lisbon, our first foray through Portugal was a smashing success.
 Here’s but a handful of photos taken by our travellers.Read More